-- Stones laid on a bed of zero slump concrete (this is the preferred method of laying hand-cut kerbs) - Stones laid on an extruded footing with a maximum 30mm mortar bed - Stones laid on a formed in situ footing with a maximum 30mm mortar bed.
+- Stones laid on a bed of zero slump concrete (this is the preferred method of laying hand-cut kerbs) - Stones laid on a formed in situ footing with a maximum 30mm mortar bed.

 Concrete gutters for stone kerb shall be poured in formwork and cast against previously set kerb face.
 Concrete kerb and gutter shall be cast in situ.